yoursunny/ndn6-tools/file-server.md

 ### Segmented Object Retrieval

 Then, the consumer downloads the directory listing or file content as a segmented object under the discovered version.
-Version and segment components are encoded as [Naming Conventions rev2](https://named-data.net/publications/techreports/ndn-tr-22-2-ndn-memo-naming-conventions/).
+Version and segment components are encoded as [Naming Conventions rev3](https://named-data.net/publications/techreports/ndn-tr-22-3-ndn-memo-naming-conventions/).
 *FinalBlockId* in every segment packet points to the last segment number.

 ### Error Handling

 If the request is invalid, such as nonexisting path, incorrect version number (differs from last modification timestamp), "ls" on a file:

-* For a RDR discovery Interest, the server responds with an application layer Nack (Data packet with ContentType=Nack).
+* For an RDR discovery Interest, the server responds with an application layer Nack (Data packet with ContentType=Nack).
 * For a segment Interest, the server does not respond.

 The consumer should be prepared to handle this condition.